MicrosoftDocs/visualstudio-docs/docs/debugger/debug-live-azure-virtual-machines-time-travel-debugging.md

 Capturing a TTD recording will not halt the application, however, recording will add significant overhead to your running process, slowing it down based on factors that include the process size and the number of active threads.

-This feature will be in preview for the release of Visual Studio 2019 with a go live license.
-We plan to add more TTD scenarios in future updates.
+This feature is in preview for the release of Visual Studio 2019 with a go live license.

 In this tutorial, you will: